 What hamsters learn from this action evidently tells them the sex and the individual identity of the other hamster.
 This sniff is crucial for then knowing how to respond whether it’s fight or flight, mate or nest together.

-When hamsters “circle and sniff” each other?
+Why do hamsters “circle and sniff” each other?

 In this case, the two hamsters are checking each other out very cautiously by circling each other and they actually alternate positions in a "T" arrangement.
 The hamsters shift positions and continue to circle while they decide which hamster will be dominant.